Void48/chatsen/README.md

 flutter build ios --no-codesign
 ```

-You may also check the Github Actions file [here](https://github.com/chatsen/chatsen/blob/master/.github/workflows/main.yml) for more details.
+You may also check the GitHub Actions file [here](https://github.com/chatsen/chatsen/blob/master/.github/workflows/main.yml) for more details.

 # Licensing
 Chatsen is distributed under the AGPLv3 licence.
 A copy may be found in the LICENCE file in that repository.
 All the dependencies remain under their original licenses.